-Medifast opened two new distribution warehouses in Havre de Grace, Maryland and Fort Worth, Texas in 2021.
+Medifast opened two distribution warehouses in 2021, in Havre de Grace, Maryland and Fort Worth, Texas.
 For all of its warehouses, Medifast converted all conveyor motor systems from AC motors to more energy efficient DC motors.
-These new motors reduced energy usage for these systems by 83%.
+These new motors reduced energy usage for these systems by approximately 80%.
 Other benefits surrounding the new units include their impact on employees.
-The new units are much quieter, operating at lower decibels to help prevent hearing loss or need for ear protection, and much safer since these motors have low torque.
-This switch has resulted in a better employee experience to work on these new lines.
+The units are much quieter, operating at lower decibels to help prevent hearing loss or need for ear protection, and much safer since these motors have low torque.
+This switch has resulted in a better employee experience for those working on these lines.

 Furthermore, we focus on ensuring that our manufacturing and warehouse locations operate in an environmentally efficient manner.
 All of our locations utilize cardboard recycling programs, and do not use Styrofoam products.
-These locations also utilize motion activated, energy efficient LED lighting.
-We also utilize skylights where possible, to reduce electricity usage and the need for fluorescent lighting.
+They also utilize motion activated, energy efficient LED lighting.
+We also utilize skylights where possible, to reduce electricity usage.
 Finally, our Havre de Grace distribution warehouse takes advantage of a thermoplastic polyolefin ("TPO") roof, a single-ply white membrane which reflects heat instead of absorbing it.
 This allows the building to remain cooler while reducing the need to use HVAC systems and lowering electricity usage and cost.

 Additionally, Medifast is committed to operating its business in an ethical manner, and it expects the same standards from those organizations in its supply chain.
-In 2019, Medifast established a Vendor Code of Conduct, which went into effect in early 2020, setting forth the procedures Medifast follows in order to ensure its third-party suppliers and their subcontractors within its supply chain comply with applicable laws, rules and regulations, including those relating to the environment and our operations.
+In 2019, Medifast established a Vendor Code of Conduct, which went into effect in early 2020, setting forth the procedures Medifast follows in order to ensure its third-party suppliers and subcontractors within its supply chain comply with applicable laws, rules and regulations, including those relating to the environment and our operations.